md-mohaiminul/VideoRecap/README.md

 ```bash
 bash scripts/extract_segment_descriptions.sh
 ```
-5. Finally, initialize from VideoReCap segment checkpoint and train for 10 epochs using the video summaries.
+5. Finally, initialize from Video ReCap segment checkpoint and train for 10 epochs using the video summaries.
 ```bash
 bash scripts/run_videorecap_video.sh
 ```

-## Train VideoReCap-U Model
+## Train Video ReCap-U Model

-While VideoReCap trains three different sets of trainable parameters for three hierarchies, VideoReCap-U trains only one set of trainable parameters.
+While Video ReCap trains three different sets of trainable parameters for three hierarchies, Video ReCap-U trains only one set of trainable parameters.
 Following curriculum learning scheme with an alternate batching technique allows us to train a unified model and avoid catestrophic foregetting.

 1. First stage is same as the VideRecap model, where we train for 5 epochs using the clip captions data.
 ```bash